Open source sustainability is a tricky topic. I would kindly refer you to the thoughtful post by Eric Sink and Six Labors’s license change post.

 And that’s it!

-From this point on, any new sponsor will immediately be notified to SponsorLink which will update the Azure Blob storage account with the right entries to that in mere seconds the experience quickly goes from Install GH App > Sponsor > Thanks!
+From this point on, any new sponsor will immediately be notified to SponsorLink which will update the Azure Blob storage account with the right entries so that in mere seconds the experience quickly goes from Install GH app > Sponsor account > Thanks!

 I discussed this approach with fellow developers and it sounded unanimously reasonable.
 Hopefully you will think so too, and perhaps even start using it on your projects.
 More than 20 years after my first steps in open source, for the first time I feel this can actually work and be a sustainable endeavor.
 Let’s make it work together!